 - Additional crushed peppermint candies

 - Place a greased 10-in. springform pan on a double thickness of heavy-duty foil (about 18 in. square).
 Securely wrap foil around pan.
 In a small bowl, combine the cracker crumbs, butter and sugar.
 Press onto the bottom of prepared pan.
 Place pan on a baking sheet.
-Bake at 350° for 8-10 minutes or until set.
+Bake at 350° until set, 8-10 minutes.
 Cool on a wire rack.

 - In a large bowl, beat cream cheese and sugar until smooth.
 Beat in the sour cream, flour and vanilla.
 Add eggs; beat on low speed just until combined.
 Fold in crushed candies and a few drops of red food coloring if desired.
 Pour over crust.
 Place springform pan in a large baking pan; add 1 in. of hot water to larger pan.

-- Bake at 350° for 55 to 65 minutes or until center is just set and top appears dull.
+- Bake at 350° until center is just set and top appears dull, 55 to 65 minutes.
 Remove springform pan from water bath.
 Cool on a wire rack for 10 minutes.
 Carefully run a knife around edge of pan to loosen; cool 1 hour longer.
 Refrigerate overnight.
 Remove sides of pan.